Small Disadvantaged Business

 Program eligibility

-Each year, the Federal Government awards about 10% of all federal contract dollars, or roughly $50 billion in contracts, to Small Disadvantaged Businesses.
-SBA’s Office of Government Contracting and Business Development monitors the progress of 24 Executive Branch agencies in contracting with Small Disadvantaged Businesses.
+Each year, roughly $50 billion in federal contracts is awarded to SDBs.
+SBA’s Office of Government Contracting and Business Development monitors federal contracting.
+This includes the progress of 24 Executive Branch agencies in contracting with SDBs.

-You may register your business as a Small Disadvantaged Business if you meet the following criteria set by the Code of Federal Regulations:
+You may register your business as a SDB if you meet the following criteria:

 How to register

 To register, you must sign up at SAM.gov.
-During the sign up process, you will be provided an opportunity to select “Small Disadvantaged Business.”
+Select “Small Disadvantaged Business” during the sign-up process.
 This will help federal procurement officials to identify your business during market research.

 Additional programs

-• The 8(a) Business Development program provides managerial, technical, and contractual assistance to Small Disadvantaged Businesses to ready the firm and its owners for success in the private industry.
-Eligibility of the 8(a) program relies in part on criteria for Small Disadvantaged Businesses but has additional requirements related to the business itself.
+• The 8(a) Business Development program.
+This program provides managerial, technical, and contractual help to SDBs.
+It also helps to ready the firm and its owners for success in the private industry.
+Eligibility for the 8(a) program has extra requirements.

-• The HUBZone program helps small businesses in urban and rural communities gain preferential access to federal procurement opportunities.
-These preferences go to small businesses that obtain HUBZone certification in part by employing staff who live in a HUBZone.
-The company must also maintain a "principal office" in one of these specially designated areas.
+• The HUBZone program.
+This program helps small businesses gain preferential access to federal procurement opportunities.
+These preferences go to small businesses that obtain HUBZone certification.
+This is done in part by employing staff who live in a HUBZone.
+The company must also maintain a "principal office" in a HUBZone.

-• The Women-Owned Small Business Federal contracting program authorizes contracting officers to set aside certain federal contracts for eligible women-owned small businesses.
+• The Women-Owned Small Business Federal contracting program.
+Contracting officers can set aside certain federal contracts for eligible women-owned small businesses.

-• The Service-Disabled Veteran-Owned Small Business program provides procuring agencies with the authority to set acquisitions aside for exclusive competition among service-disabled veteran-owned small business concerns.
+• The Service-Disabled Veteran-Owned Small Business program.
+Procuring agencies have the authority to set aside certain acquisitions for exclusive competition.
+This is intended to benefit service-disabled veteran-owned small business concerns.